 The only way that I can see to deploy this much financial resource is by converting my Amazon winnings into space travel.

 Once again, the only way is up.
 Meanwhile, Prince Mohammed bin Salman hopes to attract investors worldwide to build a brand new “futuristic” city in the Saudi Arabian desert.
-The project’s proposals include robot-dinosaurs, glow-in-the-dark-beaches, hovercars (up we go again), the highest ratio of restaurants-to-people anywhere in the world, and a giant artificial moon (because, you know, fuck the real moon).
-He only needs half a trillion dollars—that is to say, almost one percent of all the “surplus” wealth anybody has ever laboured to create.
-The workers set to this task are “housed six to a tiny room” so one need not ask if they will be able to afford to live in the city they have built.
+The project’s proposals include robot dinosaurs, glow-in-the-dark-beaches, hovercars (up we go again), the highest ratio of restaurants to people anywhere in the world, and a giant artificial moon (because, you know, fuck the real moon).
+He only needs half a trillion dollars—that is to say, almost one percent of all the “surplus” wealth anybody has ever labored to create.
+The workers set to this task are “housed six to a tiny room,” so one need not ask if they will be able to afford to live in the city they have built.

-Meanwhile, across the Atlantic, landlords organised a collective boycott of homelessness charity Shelter and the retailers who dare to support it.
+Meanwhile, across the Atlantic, landlords organized a collective boycott of homelessness charity Shelter and the retailers who dared to support it.
 Behold the intellectually and morally bankrupt complaints of Dr. Ros Beck, and do not think of the guillotine: